SourceScan/verification-guide/README.md

 # Verifying Smart Contracts on NEAR: Step-by-Step Guide

 Source code verification provides transparency for users interacting with smart contracts.
 By uploading the source code, tools like Etherscan match the compiled code with the on-chain code.
 This ensures end users know what they are "digitally signing" and can audit the code independently to verify its functionality.

-For NEAR contracts, ensuring reproducible builds for WebAssembly (WASM) is crucial.
-When compiling WASM, the output can vary based on hardware, operating systems, and environments.
-This can create challenges in ensuring that the on-chain code matches the deployed code across different environments.
-We managed to solve this problem by introducing NEP-330, which extends support for contract source metadata to make WASM builds reproducible.
+Ensuring reproducible WebAssembly (WASM) builds is essential for NEAR contracts.
+Compiling WASM can result in different outputs depending on the hardware, operating systems, and environments, making it difficult to confirm that the on-chain bytecode matches the original source.
+NEP-330 addresses this by extending support for contract source metadata, enabling reproducible WASM builds and verifiable source code.

 ### Step 1: Install Required Tools